 Step 1: Choose a profitable blog niche

-If you want to start a blog and make money with it, the first thing you’ll want to do is determine a blog niche that is profitable.
+If you’re wondering how to start a profitable blog, well, the first thing you’ll want to do is determine a blog niche that is profitable.

 In other words, what will your blog be about that?

 For example, this blog that you’re reading now is everything about personal finance, saving money, and finding ways to make money.
-There are A TON of profitable niches to choose from and I included a list of them for you when you read further below.
+There are A TON of profitable niches to choose from and I included a list of them to guide you further below.

 When choosing a blog niche, always keep in mind that readers come to your page because they want something from you.
 This is the first thing you must consider and it’s what separates a blog that makes money from one that doesn’t.